Hours of Catherine of Cleves: Origin

 The Hours of Catherine of Cleves (The Hours) was commissioned for Catherine, Duchess of Guelders and Countess of Zutphen, upon the occasion of her marriage to Arnold, Duke of Guelders, on 26 January 1430.
-Dr. John Plummer, Curator of Medieval Manuscripts at the Morgan Library, suggested that this Horae was commissioned for the wedding in 1430, but it required time to complete.
+John Plummer, Curator of Medieval Manuscripts at the Morgan Library, suggested that this Horae was commissioned for the wedding in 1430, but it required time to complete.
 The Hours was produced in Utrecht and not completed until after 1434, probably around 1440.
 The earlier date is based on the picture of a coin, minted in 1434 by Philip the Good, Duke of Burgundy, shown in the border of M. 917, p.
 240; Plummer, Plate 117.

 Patrons

 The Hours was commissioned for Catherine of Cleves by either her father or her husband.
 Since the 11th century, the town of Cleves had been the home of the venerable and wealthy Counts of Cleves.
 The Counts were elevated to a ducal house in 1417, the year Catherine was born.
 The Cleves family seat is the Schwanenburg, the Swan Castle, with its massive square tower, the Schwanenturm, the Tower of the Knights of the Swan, which is immortalized in Richard Wagner's opera, Lohengrin.

 The first two full page miniatures celebrate her illustrious lineage.
 The first page shows Catherine of Cleves kneeling before the Virgin and the Christ Child, who take a personal interest in her salvation.
 Catherine is identified by her arms, in the center bottom, shown with those of her husband, Duke Arnold of Guelders.
-The borders of both pages are decorated with an heraldic display of the Arms of her eight great-great grandfathers:
+The borders of both pages are decorated with an heraldic display of the Arms of her eight great-great-grandfathers: